-Given COVID-19, The Training of Trainers Conference will be online.
+The Online Training of Trainers Conference

-Register now for the January 26-March 16, 2021 conference
+Register now for the March 23-May 11, 2021 Conference

 Homework assignments and personal feedback will enhance the participants comprehension and take-home knowledge.
 Get everything you need to train and implement PCOMS at your organization, including all the training materials that Dr. Barry Duncan uses.

 The Dr. Bob Bohanske Memorial Scholarship for Inclusion and Equity.

 To apply for this 50% scholarship to the TOT for under-represented participants, email firstname.lastname@example.org with your contact information and how you qualify.
 Learn more.

 Need more information?
 Contact Dr. Barry Duncan.

 The TOT class was informative, eye-opening, and equipped me with the knowledge to teach colleagues the importance of utilizing PCOMS with clients.